 Vienna Tours Private Sightseeing.
-Do you plan to watch out for signs like ‘Imperial Vienna landmark’ once in town?
-The Habsburgs left obvious traces such as their two local palaces.
+Vienna tours private sightseeing: The Habsburgs left obvious traces such as their two local palaces.
 However, there are dozens of other Imperial puzzle pieces that are easily passed (they don’t carry signs…).
-They will show you where the Emperors got married, how they displayed their power, what books meant to them, where their families lived, and who works in some of their rooms today.
+During an Imperial Vienna Tour, you will learn where the Emperors got married, how they displayed their power, what books meant to them, where their families lived, and who works in some of their rooms today.

 A local tour guide took me on a private tour tofinetunemy insight on Imperial Vienna, and Central European history.
 Learn more about the Imperial Vienna tour.

 Vienna Tours Private Sightseeing.
 What is it like to see Vienna backstage?
 Stepping into 18th-century courtyards, turning into alleyways with signs and inscriptions, and listening to ‘backstage stories’ about Wolfgang Amadeus Mozart and other famous Viennese?